surajmandalcell/elementary-x/README.md

 * You will need `npm` installed.
 * Run `npm install` to grab stylelint.
 You will only need to do this once.
 * Run `npm test` and it will lint all the CSS files.

+#### Warning : This theme is dated and is a forked change of oroginal elementary stylesheet which was forked in jul 2017